 Both Michelle and Peggy also note that they gained a lot of information by researching what other museums and cultural institutions were doing in their accessibility programs.
 Michelle says,

 “We took a lot of inspiration and guidance from the likes of Cooper Hewitt, Smithsonian Design Museum and the Museum of Contemporary Art in Chicago.
-I also looked beyond the museum industry for information on how alt text might be developed and applied.
+I also looked beyond the museum industry for information on how alt text might be developed and applied to museum websites.

 “One thing that became clear was that we needed to be decisive, make choices and simply be aware that we might not get absolutely everything right first time.
 But the beauty of the web is that we have the power to change things as we learn.”

-Going deeper into the mechanics of the project, Michelle suggests that one of the most difficult aspects of the project and of any descriptive initiative is how to approach certain themes and issues.
+Going deeper into the mechanics of improving the accessibility of the website, Michelle suggests that one of the most difficult aspects of the project and of any descriptive initiative is how to approach certain themes and issues.

 “For example, how do you appropriately describe images featuring people of different races and ethnicities for those who are visually impaired?” she says.
 “How do you describe artwork featuring disturbing elements?
 And how do you explain a very abstract artwork that has unusual patterns and colours?”